ektrah/libsodium-core/README.md

 # libsodium-net
 libsodium-net, or better said, [libsodium](https://github.com/jedisct1/libsodium) for .NET, is a C# wrapper around libsodium.
 For those that don't know, libsodium is a portable implementation of [Daniel Bernstein's](http://cr.yp.to/djb.html) fantastic [NaCl](http://nacl.cr.yp.to/) library.
-If you aren't familiar with NaCl, you should probably do some reading before using this library.
+If you aren't familiar with NaCl, I highly suggest that you look into libsodium and NaCl before using this library.

 ## Why